Orange-OpenSource/ods-ios/docs/modules/about.md

 ### Configuration of apps recirculation feature

+#### Use the feature

 The _about module_ exposes a feature allowing the final users to get the available apps they can use.
 This feature is based on the _Apps Plus_ backend which provides a JSON file with list of apps and sections of apps.
 This service today is based on a simple URL containing both a lang parameter and an API key.
-**This API key will define the type of data returned by the backend ;  maybe you should have your own API key which matches the suotable filters to get only a subggroup of apps.**
+**This API key will define the type of data returned by the backend ;  maybe you should have your own API key which matches the suotable filters to get only a subgroup of apps.**

 To be able to call this service and display the list of available apps, you have to use the `ODSMoreAppsItemConfig`.
 This _struct_ has a `feedURL` parameter which must contain the full URL of the _Apps Plus_ service: